marbl/canu/documentation/source/parameter-reference.rst

 ovsMethod <string="sequential">
   Two construction algorithms are supported.
 The 'sequential' method uses a single data stream, and is faster for small and moderate size assemblies.
-The 'parallel' method uses multiple compute nodes and can be faster (depending on your network disk bandwitdh) for moderate and large assemblies.
+The 'parallel' method uses multiple compute nodes and can be faster (depending on your network disk bandwidth) for moderate and large assemblies.

   The parallel method is selected for genomes larger than 1 Gbp, but only when Canu runs in grid